Argentina Index

 was left in the open to disintegrate.
 One engine seems to have moved to a plinth

-at the adjacent road to the station: the 0-4-0 unidentified tank engine.
+at the adjacent road to the station: the 0-4-0 tank engine must be 'Dam'.
 Here

 are two of the pictures he sent, the second locomotive is Breda built 'Para'.